DamiJJJ/Zaawansowane-technologie-internetowe/readme.md

 # Weather App

-A weather checking application made as project for "Advanced internet technologies".
+A weather checking application made as project for "**Advanced Internet Technologies**" subject.
 Application also contains form validator.
-It's written as PWA and made responsive to easily run it on mobile devices.
+It's written as PWA to easily run it on mobile devices.

+# Used technologies:

+- HTML
+- CSS
+- JS
-## Used: HTML, JS, CSS + Weather API
+- Weather API

-## You can see it working [here](https://damijjj.github.io/Weather-app/)
+You can see it working _[here](https://damijjj.github.io/Weather-app/)_.